overlord-bot/degree-planner-api-2.0/README.md

 ## Using this API:

 import dp.degree_planner and dp.user.
-Create a new Planner object (only one is necessary), and generate a new User object for every unique user.
+Create a new Planner object, and generate a new User object for every unique user.
 To interact with the planner, call Planner.input_handler(User, Input).

 Note that input can be a command or a response to a prompt.
 A prompt is requested when the user enters an ambiguous command, such as specifying a course name with multiple possible choices.
-If your use case does not allow responding to such prompts, just make sure all commands that specify a course name is unambigous (such as by only using the course's unique name "{subject} {course_id} {name})"
+If your use case does not allow responding to such prompts, set the noreply flag to true by inputting the command "noreply, true" through an admin user or by using -nr flag when starting the program

 ## Commands: